 Maximum link distance

-One of the challenges in quantum networking is the limited maximum distance for point-to-point links.
-As a general rule of thumb the maximum loss on a point-to-point quantum link is around 20 decibels, which translates into a maximum distance of roughly 100 kilometers.
+One of the challenges in entanglement-based quantum networking is the limited maximum distance for point-to-point links.
+As a general rule of thumb the maximum loss on a point-to-point entanglement link is around 20 decibels, which translates into a maximum distance of roughly 100 kilometers.
 The exact limit depends on various technical details - for example what type of sources and what type of detectors are used.
 The actual distance limit may be higher or lower; but 100 kilometers is typical and this is the number used in examples throughout this article.

 Beyond 100 kilometers, a kind of relay mechanism is necessary.
 This might be a trusted relay node, a quantum repeater, a quantum router, or a satellite.
-In many real-world deployments it is desirable to use dense wavelength division multiplexing, or DWDM, to multiplex classical and quantum channels onto the same fiber.
+In many real-world deployments it is desirable to use dense wavelength division multiplexing, or DWDM, to multiplex classical and entanglement channels onto the same fiber.
 This greatly reduces the cost of the network because fewer fibers are deployed.

-Extending the distance of quantum links
+Extending the distance of entanglement links

 In current Quantum Key Distribution networks, so-called "trusted relay nodes” are used.
 The way they work is that they first establish a point-to-point encryption key on each link, then the end-to-end encryption key is forwarded hop-by-hop through this series of encrypted point-to-point links.
 This method has a critical disadvantage: the end-to-end key is exposed in the clear inside each of the trusted relay nodes.
 The name trusted relay node is somewhat misleading.
 It is not that the node is trustworthy.
 It is that trust is forced: the node must be trusted to not leak the exposed key.
 This need for trusted relay nodes is one of the most important criticisms of current first generation quantum key distribution networks.
 Another important drawback is that QKD networks are single-purpose: they can only ever be utilized for key distribution alone.

 The challenge with quantum repeaters, however, is that they are an emerging technology.
-The components that are needed to build quantum repeaters (notably quantum memories) are only just now becoming commercially available.
+The components that are needed to build quantum repeaters (notably quantum memories) are only now commercially available.
 Aliro expects quantum repeaters to become a viable option to replace trusted relay nodes over the next few years.

 Finally, for intercontinental distances, there is the option to use satellites and ground stations connected by free-space lasers.
 Because the loss in the vacuum of space is much lower than in fiber, they can cover large distances of up to several thousands of kilometers.
 The downside to using this method is that satellites and ground stations are expensive to deploy.